adalbertorsilva/desafio-nextel/README.md

 ### Test Coverage

-- After each test running it will show up a succinct coverage summary.
+- After each test running, it will show up a succinct coverage summary.

 ```
 =============================== Coverage summary ===============================